Nanny Finding And Welcoming A New Nanny

 Welcoming a new nanny your way

-They will need guidance on where things are in the home relevant to their workspace and duties and made to feel relaxed enough to make a cup of tea during the day and have lunch and a break.
+They will need guidance on where things are in the home that are relevant to their workspace and duties and made to feel relaxed enough to make a cup of tea during the day and have lunch and a break.

 It sounds obvious but often overlooked!